kibade/samba-ad-dc/Create-AD-DC-Samba4.md

 ```
 ldbadd --url=/var/lib/samba/private/sam.ldb /root/ous.txt
 ```
-Expect to see something like `6 records created`.
+Expect to see `Added 6 records successfully`.
 If no errors are reported, then your OUs have been added successfully.

 ---